 Big tales.
 But it didn’t matter.
 He had something unique.
 A sharpness a lust for life.

-After breakfast I told my Sascha I want to bring this guy on as an advisor.
+After breakfast I told my business partner Sascha I want to bring this guy on as an advisor.
 I couldn’t remember any of his story except that he started his first company at 12 and something about being one of the first guys in at Skype.
 But said let’s hire him.
 Trust me he’s something special.